-“Hello lady!” were the first words I heard in Harbin, a greeting from my DiDi driver at the airport.
-Turns out those were the only words he knew, matched with my “Ni hao”, but in that first forty-five minutes in Harbin, I was already laughing, singing, and making friends.
+“Hello lady!” were the first words I heard in Harbin, a greeting from my rideshare driver at the airport.
+Turns out those were the only words he knew, matched with my own “Ni hao”, but in that first forty-five minutes in Harbin, I was already laughing, singing, and making friends.

 Never have I ever been anywhere else that had more smiles, more laughter, or more spirit through the dead of winter.
 I saw it everywhere, from winter sports on the frozen river to families making snowmen in the park.

 Now, I’m sure some of those happy moments were Chinese tourists vacationing in Harbin for the ice festival.
-I can’t eavesdrop in Mandarin, but I can read enough body language to know not all of them live and work in Harbin.
+I can’t eavesdrop in Mandarin, but I can read enough body language to know not everyone outside lived and worked in Harbin.

 But there were also plenty of smiling faces that were obviously locals, all of them happy to live in such a special place.
 No grumpy looks from street vendors selling sweet potatoes in the cold and restaurants full of friends and family sharing a happy meal after work.